 - Handpicking the beetles on shrubs and other plants.
 In early morning they can be shaken from plants onto a cloth where they can be collected and destroyed by immersion in soapy water.

-- Using small portable vacuum with a detachable bag in the morning and then putting the paper bag in a plastic bag and then placed in the sun will kill them.
+- Using small portable vacuum with a detachable bag in the morning, putting the paper bag in a plastic bag, and placing the bag in the sun will kill them.

 - Japanese beetle traps are effective when placed at the outside corners of a property at intervals of 150 to 200 feet around the area you are trying to protect.
 It’s important to have more than one trap, as just one can actually attract more beetles.
 The traps attract beetles by containing chemicals, which mimic flower scents and the female beetle scent.
 Traps should be emptied regularly; to destroy the beetles, place them in soapy water.